ballerina-platform/module-ballerina-graphql/examples/news_alerts/A Guide on GraphQL Subscriptions with Apache Kafka in Ballerina.md

 ### Implementing Kafka Connectivity

-Ballerina has a `ballerinax/kafka` package, which is a part of the Ballerina extended library, that is used to communicate with a Kafka broker.
+Ballerina has a `ballerinax/kafka` package, which is a part of the Ballerina library, that is used to communicate with a Kafka broker.
 It is used in this example.

 > **Note:** To use `ballerinax/kafka` package, it should be pulled from the Ballerina central.
 To pull the package, execute the following command in a terminal.
 > ```shell